FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Experiments

 \subsection{Evaluation on Text Recognition Task}

-We adopt \ac{CRNN}~\cite{shi2016end} as the local neural network model for text recognition mission. \ac{CRNN} uses \emph{VGGNet}~\cite{simonyan2014very} as the backbone network for feature extraction, where the fully-connected layers are removed and the feature maps are unrolled along the horizontal axis.
-To model the sequential representation, a multi-layer \ac{BiLSTM} network~\cite{graves2008novel} is placed on the top of the convolutional layers that take the unrolled visual features as input and models the long-term dependencies within the sequence in both directions.
-The outputs of \ac{BiLSTM} are fed into a \emph{Softmax} layer, and each element unrolled sequence is projected to the probability distribution of possible characters.
-The character with the highest \emph{Softmax} score is treated as an intermediate prediction. \ac{CTC}~\cite{graves2006connectionist} decoder is utilized to merge intermediate prediction to produce the final output text.
-For more details of \ac{CRNN} model, the reader can refer to its original publication \cite{shi2016end}.
+We employed \ac{CRNN}\cite{shi2016end} as the local neural network model for the text recognition task. \ac{CRNN} utilizes \emph{VGGNet}\cite{simonyan2014very} as the backbone network for feature extraction, eliminating the fully connected layers and unrolling the feature maps along the horizontal axis.
+To model the sequential representation, a multi-layer \ac{BiLSTM} network~\cite{graves2008novel} is situated atop the convolutional layers, accepting the unrolled visual features as input and modeling the long-term dependencies within the sequence in both directions.
+The outputs of \ac{BiLSTM} are channeled into a \emph{Softmax} layer, projecting each element of the unrolled sequence to the probability distribution of potential characters.
+The character with the highest \emph{Softmax} score is treated as an intermediate prediction.
+The \ac{CTC}~\cite{graves2006connectionist} decoder is employed to merge intermediate predictions to generate the final output text.
+For a comprehensive understanding of the \ac{CRNN} model, readers are encouraged to consult the original publication \cite{shi2016end}.